renehernandez/aws-terraform-examples/02-terraforming-dns-with-aws-route53/README.md

 # Terraforming DNS with AWS Route53

-This set of Terraform to configure DNS in AWS Route53, plus an example email service such as ProtonMail
+This set of Terraform files configures DNS in AWS Route53, plus an example email service such as ProtonMail

 You won't be able to use the code as-is.
 It requires the following: